lydell/tiny-decoders/README.md

 Takes an array of keys (object keys, and array indexes) and a decoder as input, and returns a new decoder.
 It repeatedly goes deeper and deeper into its `unknown` input using the given `path`.
 If all of those checks succeed it returns `T`, otherwise it throws a `TypeError`.

-`deep` is used to pick a one-off value from a deep structure, rather than having to decode each level manually with [record] and [tuple].
+`deep` is used to pick a one-off value from a deep structure, rather than having to decode each level manually with [fields].
 See the [Deep example][example-deep].

 Note that `deep([], decoder)` is equivalent to just `decoder`.